riorescue/kube-vsphere/build-part1.md

 Install `govc` from github: https://github.com/vmware/govmomi/tree/master/govc

-`govc` will require specific configuration paramters to connect and authenticate with vCenter.
+`govc` will require specific configuration parameters to connect and authenticate with vCenter.
 Instead of providing this information everytime you want to connect to vCenter we can use a file and export the parameters into our current shell.
 I am creating a file called `govcparms.sh` to store the required parameters.
 Execute the following to create the file and edit as needed to fit your vCenter environment.

 ```shell
 sudo tee ${PWD}/govcparms.sh >/dev/null <<EOF